Table of Contents

 A Lesson in Scripture

-Jesus condemned the Pharisees for making others little sins weightier than their bigger sins when He said that they “have omitted the weightier matters of the law – judgment”, and they did this by “strain at a gnat, and swallow[ing] a camel”.
-[Matthew 23:23-24]
+Jesus condemned the Pharisees for making others’ little sins weightier than their bigger sins when He said that they “have omitted the weightier matters of the law – judgment”, and they did this by “strain at a gnat, and swallow[ing] a camel” (Matthew 23:23-24).

-These false teachers like to say that Jesus said that to lust after a woman is the same a committing adultery, but is that what He meant?
+These false teachers like to say that Jesus said that to lust after a woman is the same as committing adultery, but is that what He said or meant?
 Does scripture actually say that?
 There is nothing else in scripture that supports that assertion.
-And Jesus is not going to speak against scripture – since He IS the Word (scripture).
+So no!
+Jesus didn’t say or mean that.
+Jesus is not going to speak against scripture – since He IS the Word (scripture).

-The Whole of Scripture
+The Whole Counsel

-However, we are writing this because “there be some that trouble you, and would pervert the gospel of Christ.”
-[Gal 1:7] They tell you that your petty sins (gnats) are just as bad as their big sins (camels) that were once regarded as crimes [Mt 23:24].
+However, we are writing this because “there be some that trouble you, and would pervert the gospel of Christ” (Gal 1:7).
+They tell you that your petty sins (gnats) are just as bad as their big sins (camels) that were once regarded as crimes (Mt 23:24).
 They do this to ‘level the playing field’ and justify their own sins.
-For they “shall receive the greater condemnation” [Jam 3:1] “But now I have written unto you not to keep company, if any man that is called a brother be a fornicator, or covetous, or an idolator, or a railer, or a drunkard, or an extortioner; with such an one no not to eat.”
+For they “shall receive the greater condemnation” (Jam 3:1).
+“But now I have written unto you not to keep company, if any man that is called a brother be a fornicator, or covetous, or an idolator, or a railer, or a drunkard, or an extortioner; with such an one no not to eat.”
 “Therefore put away from among yourselves that wicked person.”
-[1 Cor 5:11; 1 Cor 5:13]
+(1Cor 5:11; 1Cor 5:13)

 The Progression of Sin